 -

-Indexing the current page
+Index the current page

 -

-- the current page is not indexed
+noindex- the current page is not added to the index

 -

-For a more detailed overview of all possible values, Google has published the specification for robot meta tags at Google Search Central. |
+| For the full list of possible values, see the specification for the robots meta tag at Google Search Central. |

 Content Optimizations for SEO